 Kok agrees that it’s a pity, because despite its humorous role, it took as much skill to play the part as a lion dancer.
 ‘The Laughing Buddha required martial arts movements, just like a lion dancer and even more controlled since he has all the actions.
 But these days people want to see excitement, like the lions jumping higher and higher on the stilts.’

-A lion dancer begins as a martial arts student at a very young age.
+Luck and limber A lion dancer begins as a martial arts student at a very young age.
 Kok himself trained first in martial arts then as a lion dancer when he was ten years old.
 Today, over three decades later, he has a troupe of more than 100 students, from ten years old to their mid-20s, attached to Ching Xing Sport Cultural Centre, which he co-founded.
 These students of Chow Chia Chuen martial arts style are divided into groups of eight or ten, rehearsing at night and performing wherever they are invited.

 Suddenly, the clash of the cymbals signals the silencing of the drums.
 The lions, now both at the peak of the ‘hill’ have found the ching.
 Silence prevails for another minute; the lions’ heads swish to the left and right and their eyelids flutter as they cautiously sniff at the imaginary food.
 With a super-loud pounding of the drum, both lions jump and twirl to face each other before heading down the hill with their treasure.
 All hell breaks loose – cymbals crash, a gong clangs and the drum pounds so hard that your heart feels as if it will explode.